stackbit/sourcebit-transform-assets/README.md

 - `asset` (Object): The normalized asset object
 - `assetPath` (String): The local path where the asset has been saved

 Its return value will replace the original URL of the asset in any objects.
+If its return empty string then the asset is skipped from donwload.

 ### 👀 Example configuration